intel/pepc/misc/code-style.md

                              cpus: Iterable[int] | Literal["all"] = "all") -> bool:
 ```

 The `(` is at column 28, so all parameters start at column 29.
+Each parameter is on its own line.

 If the return type annotation is long, move it to the next line using a backslash `\` continuation.
 Align the return type at an 4-character boundary so it ends near the 100-character line limit.